gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 You may want to add additional parameters to your chatbot and expose them to your users through the Chatbot UI.
 For example, suppose you want to add a textbox for a system prompt, or a slider that sets the number of tokens in the chatbot's response.
 The `ChatInterface` class supports an `additional_inputs` parameter which can be used to add additional input components.

 The `additional_inputs` parameters accepts a component or a list of components.
 You can pass the component instances directly, or use their string shortcuts (e.g. `"textbox"` instead of `gr.Textbox()`).
-If you pass in component instances, and they have _not_ already been rendered, then the components will appear underneath the chatbot (and any examples) within a `gr.Accordion()`.
+If you pass in component instances, and they have _not_ already been rendered, then the components will appear underneath the chatbot within a `gr.Accordion()`.
 You can set the label of this accordion using the `additional_inputs_accordion_name` parameter.

 Here's a complete example: